assist-iot/vpn/README.md

             "serverIP": "192.168.1.67",
             "serverPort": "51820",
             "clientIP": "192.168.2.56/32",
-            "allowedIPs": "0.0.0.0/0,::/0",
+            "allowedIPs": "0.0.0.0/0",
             "message": "Peer added successfully"
         }
     ```

 3. Create the Wireguard client configuration file with the data obtained in the responses of the last two requests.
-A template can be found at *examples/client-template.conf* and,furtheremore, a complete example filled with the responses of the last two requests examples can be found at *examples/client.conf*.
+A template can be found [here](examples/client-template.conf) and,furtheremore, a complete example filled with the responses of the last two requests examples can be found at [here](examples/client.conf).

 4. Connect to the VPN using a client program.

 ### Connect to the VPN

-In Windows, use the TunSafe VPN client (https://tunsafe.com/):
+In Windows, use the [TunSafe VPN client](https://tunsafe.com/):

 1. Create the Wireguard configuration file
 2. Import the configuration file